 Among the schools in Michigan that offer master’s programs in accounting, Davenport University and Madonna University are two that offer their accounting degrees online.
 Davenport University has an online Master of Accountancy (MAcc) program that features a CPA (Certified Public Accountant) concentration, as well as three additional concentrations: Finance; CMA (Certified Management Accountant); and FEA (Finance, Economics, and Accounting).
 Madonna University offers an online MS in Accountancy program that provides students with the option of completing a portion of the 150 hours of work experience necessary to qualify for CPA certification as part of the program.

-Saint Mary’s University of Minnesota and Maryville University are two of the regional schools that offer online master’s in accounting programs that residents of Michigan may want to explore.
+Saint Mary’s University of Minnesota and Maryville University in Missouri are two regional schools that offer online master’s in accounting programs that residents of Michigan may want to explore.
 The Saint Mary’s program is a ten-course, 20-month online MS in Accounting program designed to help students prepare for the CPA and CMA exams.
 Maryville’s online MS in Accounting program has several pathways.
 Students who have an undergraduate degree in accounting can complete the program’s seven core accounting courses in ten months and may then enroll in up to four advanced, CPA-preparation courses, while students who do not have an undergraduate degree in accounting may enroll in up to ten introductory and intermediate courses that are part of Maryville’s accountancy bridge program.

 Note: Michigan residents who intend to sit for the CPA exam should be aware that CPA certification eligibility is determined at the state level and CPA eligibility requirements vary by state.
 Before applying to an out-of-state online master’s in accounting program, residents of Michigan should examine the state’s CPA eligibility criteria carefully to determine whether or not an online program offered by a school in another state meets those requirements.